bespector/NAG-Spark/README.md

 These are a collection of examples for using [the NAG Library] on Apache Spark.
 Current NAG-Spark implemetations are in Java and include the following functionality:
  - Simple Statistical Calculations (mean, sd, skewness, kurtosis, min, max)
  - Pearson Correlation
+ - Principal Component Analysis
- - Linear Regression - exact answers with one pass over the data!
+ - Linear Regression - exact coefficients with one pass over the data!
  - Logistic Regression with constraints (via a NAG optimizer)

 Coming Soon
  - Linear Regression with constraints (via a NAG optimizer)
- - Principal Component Analysis
  - Sampled K-means
  - Quantile Analysis
+ - Factor Analysis
  - ???

 ### Why use a commercial library on Spark?